ibm-cloud-docs/EventStreams/eventstreams117.md

 # Limits and quotas
 {: #kafka_quotas }

 {{site.data.keyword.messagehub}} uses quotas to control the resources, such as network bandwidth, that a service can consume.
-The types and levels of quotas depend on whether you're using the Standard or Enterprise plan.
+The types and levels of quotas depend on whether you're using the Standard, Enterprise, or Lite plan.

 ## Standard plan
 {: #limits_standard }